tbuckley/evals-pwa/src/routes/documentation/+page.md

 }
 ```

+You can store prompts in separate `.txt` files, just reference it using `file:///`.

 Unlike Promptfoo, these use [Handlebars](https://handlebarsjs.com/) format instead.
 Test case variables are considered "safe" strings and will not be escaped.

 If a var starts with `file:///` and ends with .png, .jpg, or .jpeg then it will be loaded as an image.
 Note that not all providers support images.